matgrioni/betacode/README.rst

 Note that polytonic accent marks will be used, and not monotonic accent marks.
-Both are de jure equivalent in Greece, and betacode was initially developed to encode classic works.
+Both are de jure equivalent in Greece, and betacode was initially developed to encode classic works so the polytonic diacritics are more fitting.
 In other words, the oxeîa will be used rather than tónos.
-The oxeîa form can be converted to the modern accent form easily either through search and replace, or unicode normalization.
+The oxeîa form can be converted to the modern accent form easily either through search and replace, or unicode normalization since oxeîa has canonical decomposition into tónos.

 Unicode to betacode
 ^^^^^^^^^^^^^^^^^^^